s-b-moore/sdtt/README.md

 # sdtt: Simple Detection Theory Tool

 ## Overview
 sdtt is an R package for calculating various detection theory statistics.
-As well as being able to calculate statistics such as *d'* and *criterion*, the package also enables users to obtain conditional probabilities and proportions of each probability which can be used in calculation of the aforementioned statistics.
+As well as being able to calculate statistics such as *d'* and *criterion*, the package also enables users to obtain conditional probabilities (hits, misses, false alarms, correct rejections) and proportions of each probability which can be used in calculation of the aforementioned statistics.

 ## Installation
 You can install sdtt from [GitHub](github.com) with: